-Phosphorites are mainly used by an agriculture industry for the production of phosphate fertilizers.
-They are also used in a chemical industry as a raw material for the production of various phosphorus compounds.
+Phosphorites are mainly used by an agriculture industry (the production of phosphate fertilizers).
+They are also used, but with a much less importance, in a chemical industry as a raw material for the production of various phosphorus compounds.

-Actual Polish limiting parameters for phosphorites deposits established that: the maximum depth of resources documentation is 400 metres below the surfaces, the minimum P2O5 content in calcium phosphate-rich nodules is 15% and the minimum affluence of calcium phosphate-rich nodules is 1,800 kg/m2.
+The actual Polish limit values of the parameters that defines the phosphorites deposit (for deposits exploited by an underground method) establish that: the maximum depth of deposits documentation is 400 meters below the surface, the minimum P2O5 content in calcium phosphate-rich nodules is 15% and the minimum affluence of calcium phosphate-rich nodules is 1,800 kg/m2.
 Qualitative parameters of the main phosphorites occurrences are presented in Table 1.

 Prepared by: Robert Bońda